|Mechanisms of Support|

 The following are a few potential sources of funding for summer research projects (search the Internet for additional opportunities):

 You must be a Year One student in good standing and not in summer remediation during the weeks of MPEE activities at SIU School of Medicine.
 You will identify a mentor with established credentials in the area of the planned experience.
-Again, please note that if you choose to work outside of the United States, you will need an SIU-SOM mentor to sponsor your project.
 The mentor will work closely with you as you design, implement and complete the project.
 Project applications will be reviewed anonymously by teams of faculty members and the MPEE Committee.
 Approved participants in the MPEE must enroll as full-time students and pay fees.
-Tuition will be waived; however, you are responsible for paying the fees (approximately $1,300).
+Tuition will be waived; however, you are responsible for paying the fees (approximately $1,800 for 2015-2016).
 You will receive three hours credit for the eight-week elective block.
 Please note, however, that you will still be expected to complete 31 hours of elective credit during your fourth year.

-For those projects that are approved by the MPEE Committee, there is the possibility of obtaining funding of up to $3,000 to defray expenses during the summer session (2013-2014 summer fees are ~$1,300).
+For those projects that are approved by the MPEE Committee, there is the possibility of obtaining funding of up to $2,000 to defray expenses during the summer session (plus an additional amount to cover summer fees).
 Typical expenses may include, for example, room and board, transportation, and actual project costs.
 Be sure to evaluate the cost of your project activities and the amount of support that you will receive from MPEE and your mentor.
-Projects may be approved but not funded, approved and partially funded or approved and funded to the $3,000 maximum.
+Projects may be approved but not funded, approved and partially funded or approved and funded to the maximum level.
 Awards are allocated from a limited pool of funds, so funding will depend upon the number of approved applications.

 Please note the following: